 Being an informal educational agency, we have to work closely with local public schools, school supporting committees and parent associations to ensure that all vulnerable children have access to basic education both in SCC’s free Community schools and in the public schools.
 We also work together to conduct public campaigns regarding children’s education such as the international Children’s Day.

 The institutional structures regarding education and children’s rights are not strong.
 Therefore, we support and improve these structures by supporting and conducting meetings in the villages and communes.
-We want to insure that all communes that we work with strongly focus on education, child rights and child protection.
-Tragically, many communes do not pay enough attention to that matter and consequentially many parents are not aware of basic parenting tasks and skills.
+We want to ensure that all communes that we work with strongly focus on education, child rights and child protection.
+Tragically, many communes do not pay enough attention to these matters and consequentially many parents are not aware of basic parenting tasks and skills.
 We are tackling that problem by conducting awareness sessions about skillful parenting, children’s rights and child protection.
-Furthermore we are working with and supporting many organisations that are active in these fields: the Commune Committees for Women and Children, the District Women and Children Consultative Committees and the Safety Village Commune Committees.
+Furthermore, we are working with and supporting many organisations that are active in these fields: the Commune Committees for Women and Children, the District Women and Children Consultative Committees and the Safety Village Commune Committees.
 We strengthen the network between organisations ― governmental and non-governmental to ensure that they have a good base for advocacy regarding free information access, improvement of children education, skillful parenting and child protection.